lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 ## Time series expressions
 {: #time_series_expressions}

-Expression creation functions are similar to anchor functions but they are more feature-rich and should be used preferably.
+Expression creation functions replace the anchor functions that have been deprecated.
+Expression functions are more powerful and allow more advanced use cases.

 **"TS_EXP_ID” ()**
 Output: Identity Expression